An Experienced Rochester Defense Attorney can Help.

 1) We will help you with the criminal charge of Petit Larceny (a.k.a. shoplifting, or theft).

-2) We'll also help you with the civil claim alleging theft.
+2) We'll also help you when the store asks you to pay them.

 While you are being detained by private security at the store, you may be told to sign an admission of guilt, or an agreement to stay out of the store, or an agreement to pay a fine.
 Don't sign anything without talking to your lawyer.
 Even if you do sign some documents, don't pay anybody any money until you have talked to your own lawyer.